Samuel V. Wilson: Military career

 Upon graduation from the US Air War College in Spring 1964, LTC Wilson was placed on loan with the State Department and assigned to the US Agency for International Development (USAID) under the terms of the Participating Agency Service Agreement (PASA).
 In this capacity, he was employed at the temporary rank-equivalent of a class one foreign service officer and posted to Vietnam as Associate Director for Field Operations, where he was concerned with pacification and nation building efforts by the Americans and South Vietnamese.
 Some sixteen months later, he was appointed by the US Ambassador to Vietnam as United States Mission Coordinator and Minister-Counselor of the US Embassy in Saigon, receiving in connection with this latter post a presidential appointment to the personal rank of Minister.

 Returning to active military duty in the summer of 1967, Wilson, now an Army colonel—his military service had been continued for promotion and retirement purposes during his temporary foreign service appointment—assumed command at Fort Bragg of the 6th Special Forces Group (Airborne), with a mission orientation on the Middle East.
 He was shifted from this post in late 1969 to the position of Assistant Commandant of the newly named US Army John F. Kennedy Institute for Military Assistance (formerly the US Army Special Warfare School), where he again worked on doctrinal concepts pertaining to the role and mission of US military advisors—especially in insurgency, counter-insurgency and nation building environments—and played a key role in the establishment of the Military Assistance Officers Program (MAOP), which subsequently was merged with the Army's Foreign Area Specialist Training Program (FASTP) under the designation Foreign Area Officers Program (FAOP).
 Upon being selected for promotion to brigadier general in the summer of 1970, he was assigned as Assistant Division Commander for Operations, 82nd Airborne Division.

 Between 1971 and 1973 Brigadier General Wilson was US Defense Attaché (USDATT) in the US embassy in Moscow, USSR, at the height of the Cold War.
 He was the first general officer to hold that particular portfolio.
 (He reportedly was the CIA Chief of Station during that same period.)
-A former US Marine corporal recalls in an article that Wilson knew each embassy Marine by name and was considered "our general" by the Marine contingent there.

-General Wilson's 1971–73 tour in Moscow was marked by his achievement of marked professional rapport with senior officers of the Soviet military high command.
-His near-native fluency in Russian, plus that he earlier had majored in Russian and Soviet history—especially military history—and had practically memorized the major battles on the Soviet-German front during the course of World War II, provided a fortuitous entré into Soviet military circles on which he fully capitalized.
+A former US Marine corporal recalls in an article that Wilson knew each embassy Marine by name and was considered "our general" by the Marine contingent there.General Wilson's 1971–73 tour in Moscow was marked by his achievement of professional rapport with senior officers of the Soviet military high command.
+His near-native fluency in Russian, plus that he earlier had majored in Russian and Soviet history—especially military history—as well as having practically memorized the major battles on the Soviet-German front during the course of World War II, provided an unforeseen opportunity into Soviet military circles which he fully took advantage of.
 His insights into Soviet strategic and doctrinal thinking gained thereby were subsequently recognized as critically useful to policy makers and planners of the US national security establishment.